Andrea-Tomatis/TPSIT/README.md

-### This repository contains the technologies for the design of computer systems and telecommunications exercises.
+### This repository contains the technologies for the "design of computer systems and telecommunications" exercises.
 Andrea Tomatis
 A.S.
 20/21